How Does a Working Capital Funding Work?

 Working Capital Line of Credit – This is a more flexible option that gives you access to a pool of funds, without having to borrow a lump sum that you’ll have to repay interest on.
 You can use as much or as little as you need, only when you need it, and pay interest on what you borrow.

-SBA Loans – These loans are guaranteed by the Small Business Administration for those who are approved, and meant for anyone looking to refinance working capital needs.
+SBA Funding – These funding are guaranteed by the Small Business Administration for those who are approved, and meant for anyone looking to refinance working capital needs.